 While we generally feel safe it’s always useful to know how to avoid and get out of dangerous situations if it ever does happen.
 A violent crime happens every 25 seconds in the U.S. but it’s important not to live in fear and being prepared is one way to be safe.

 We probably wouldn’t mind getting attacked by a herd of kittens but most attacks aren’t this cute.
-You may never need to use any of these 17 self-defense tips and tricks but learning them might save your life one day.
+You may never need to use any of these 17 self-defense techniques but learning them might save your life one day.

 Muhammad Ali knew that a moving target was more difficult to attack.
 If you find yourself facing an attacker, never stand still and always be moving.
 Whether it’s running away or looking for an opportunity to stick it to ’em.

-Let’s face it, even animals use the infamous headbutt when they are involved in a fight for survival.
+Let’s face it, even animals use self-defense techniques like the infamous headbutt when they are involved in a fight for survival.
 The front cranial bone is tough and you want to effectively hit a weak area like an opponent’s nose.

 Zip ties are the most common tool attackers use to restrain someone during an abduction.
 Learn how to escape from zip ties and find a way out.

-Learning how to effectively strike someone in the celiac plexus can help you bring down even the biggest attackers.
-The celiac plexus is a bundle of nerves and if hit with enough force, it will stun and bring down your attacker.
+Learning self-defense techniques like how to effectively strike someone in the celiac plexus can help you bring down even the biggest attackers.
+The celiac plexus is a bundle of nerves and if hit with enough force, this self-defense technique will stun and bring down your attacker.

-5) Stop at every floor in an elevator if you feel threatened.
+Self-Defense Technique #5: Stop on every floor in an elevator if you feel threatened.

 If you’re sharing the elevator with someone shady or you feel is up to no good, press as many buttons as possible so that the elevator stops on several floors.
 This will provide an opportunity for the attacker of getting caught by having other people enter the elevator or a chance to run away if in trouble.

 If you’re being attacked, kick them in the knee.
-It’s almost impossible to block and will leave your attacker in pain.
-They won’t be able to run if you do it effectively and it will provide you with an opportunity to run away.
+With this self-defense technique, it’s almost impossible to block and will leave your attacker in pain.
+They won’t be able to run if you perform this self-defense technique effectively and it will provide you with an opportunity to run away.

-You’ll most likely be held by your wrist if you’re trying to defend yourself so knowing how to get out of a wrist hold is important.
+You’ll most likely be held by your wrist if you’re trying to defend yourself; therefore, knowing self-defense techniques for how to get out of a wrist hold is important.
 Follow this video tutorial to get out of a wrist hold.

 If you have to walk alone at night or going somewhere you don’t feel safe, make sure to wear jewelry that doubles as a weapon.
 A sharp ring makes an effective self-defense weapon and really packs a punch.